-Ever wondered how you can get free government money?
+Ever wondered if you can get free government money?

-Technically speaking, you can’t.
-Because the government doesn’t give away free money.
+The government doesn’t technically give away free money.

-What it does offer to people are government grants and federal benefit programs to help individuals and families lower their expenses and eventually become self-sufficient.
+What it does provide are free government grants and federal benefit programs to help those citizens who need it the most.

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.